-Fiscal year 2016-17 was highlighted by the completion of a new Student Services building on the Kingman campus, along with continued commitment by the District to improve facilities on all campuses and the commencement of a new multi-purpose building on the campus in Colorado City.
-Tuition and fees revenue for the 2016-17 year was budgeted conservatively, resulting in the District ending the fiscal year with this primary revenue source meeting anticipated levels.
+Fiscal year 2017-18 was highlighted by the continued construction of a new building on the Kingman campus that will house classroom space and a large lab area for a new electrical program.
+Commitment by the District continues with improvement to facilities on all campuses and transition to LED lighting in both internal and external areas to improve safety while ensuring resource conservation and utility budget sustainability.
 Through a continual active budgeting model, the District was able to maintain capital investments and continue to prioritize student-centered initiatives.
 The District continues to demonstrate the ability to maintain financial stability in financially challenging times and still emphasize completing the strategic plan initiatives.

-The graphs and information on the following pages provide further detail on the 2016-17 fiscal year.
+The graphs and information on the following pages provide further detail on the 2017-18 fiscal year.